Vylpes/vylbot-core/docs/index.md

 > **Note:** You can set more than one user to be required by settubg `super.users` again.

-6. If you want the command to require a variable in the config, set the name in `super.requiredConfigs`
+6. If you want the command to require a variable in the config, set the name in `super.configs`

-> **Note:** You can set more than one role to be required by setting `super.requiredConfigs` again.
+> **Note:** You can set more than one role to be required by setting `super.configs` again.

 7. Create a method using the name you set in `super(run)`, with the `context` as its parameter.